Cycling South Africa: the complete guide and itinerary (40k words!)

 The Western Cape from Hermanus to Swellendam – 168km

-bike tour south africa
+south africa cycle touring

 This section of our bicycle itinerary in South Africa is a short 168km with just 1,880 meters of elevation gain.
 It can be easily done in two days.
 Swellendam and/or Grayton are worth a day off, there are also great hiking opportunities in the Riviersonderend Nature Reserve.